Timelapse

 The professor's journal mentions corroded batteries in the flashlight, so you'll have to shake it to get some light out of it.
 You can see only a portion of the symbols hidden in shadow at any one time since the flashlight beam is limited.
 Make a note of all symbols you see, you'll need them later.
 Be sure to also check the second cave shadow to the left.

-When you get it right, a really cool shadow of a coyote will cross the rock and you'll hear him howl.
+When you get it right, a shadow of a coyote will cross the rock and you'll hear him howl.
 Move L and click on the West sun spiral carved into the rock.
 Move R F2 R into the emerald cave and note the Anasazi sun symbol rising out of the water.
-Move F to get a closeup of it, and note the sound of dripping water.
+Move F to get a close-up of it, and note the sound of dripping water.

 North